zachvalenta/jvns.ca/content/post/2017-12-17-how-do-ruby---python-profilers-work-.markdown

 In this post, we're just going to focus on CPU profilers (and not, say, memory/heap profilers).
-I'll explain some basic general approaches to writing a profiler, give some code examples, and take a bunch of examples of popular Ruby & Python Ruby profilers and tell you how they work.
+I'll explain some basic general approaches to writing a profiler, give some code examples, and take a bunch of examples of popular Ruby & Python profilers and tell you how they work under the hood.

+There are probably some mistakes in this post (as research for this post I read parts of the code for 14 different profiling libraries and most of those I hadn't looked at before today), please let me know what they are!

 ### 2 kinds of profilers